cometbft/cometbft/spec/light-client/attacks/isolate-attackers_001_draft.md

 The question is whether this captures all attacks.
 First observe that the first checking in `isolateMisbehavingProcesses` is `violatesTMValidity`.
 It takes care of lunatic attacks.
 If this check passes, that is, if `violatesTMValidity` returns `FALSE` this means that [FN-NONVALID-OUTPUT] evaluates to false, which implies that `ref.ValidatorsHash = ev.ValidatorsHash`.
 Hence after `violatesTMValidity`, all the involved validators are the ones from the blockchain.
 It is thus sufficient to analyze one instance of Tendermint consensus with a fixed group membership (set of validators).
 Also it is sufficient to consider two different valid consensus values, that is, binary consensus.

-**TODO** we have analyzed Tendermint consensus with TLA+ and have accompanied Galois in an independent study of the protocol based on [Ivy proofs](https://github.com/cometbft/cometbft/tree/main/spec/ivy-proofs).
+**TODO** we have analyzed Tendermint consensus algorithm with TLA+ and have accompanied Galois in an independent study of the protocol based on [Ivy proofs](https://github.com/cometbft/cometbft/tree/main/spec/ivy-proofs).

 # References